|

 Drawings were needed to establish the steering mechanism design, raising mechanics, and specifications for the steel fabrication.

-Speed Ahead to December 2022 (over time we’ll fill in the missing chapters…)
+Speed Ahead! (over time we’ll fill in the missing chapters…)